openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Vertically align this ofRectangle to another target ofRectangle.
+Vertically align two rectangles to another using two anchors.

 Will align the chosen anchor in the ofRectangle with the chosen anchor in the passed-in ofRectangle.